 Ocean has been an integral part of your life all along.
-How has riding in the ebb and flow of natural tides nourished and prepared you in embracing life that otherwise would have eluded you?
+How has riding on the ebb and flow of natural tides nourished and prepared you in embracing the life that otherwise would have eluded you?

 I feel most comfortable when in the ocean.
 It actually doesn’t matter what happens during times of stress or anguish, as long as I’m around the ocean within a short period of time I can re-focus and deal with whatever the problem is.
 I interviewed a good friend about his connection with the Ocean a few years ago who answered it with ‘It gives us a chance to do battle…you go out there and you test yourself…and sometimes you come out on top.’
 I can relate to this out of the ocean, and in.